bchasnov/masuite/readme.md

 pytest --disable-warnings
 ```
 Do not worry about the warnings that are encountered as they come from the gym dependency.

 (Note: this is a WIP feature that only tests that the package is installed and some basic tests can be run.
-More verbose testing still needs to be written.)
+More verbose testing still needs to be written).

-### Notebooks
-For example notebook usage, see the jupyter notebooks in `masuite/notebooks`.

 ## Agents
 Agents are responsible for learning an action policy and choosing actions given a set of _observations_.
 Each agent instance must be passed the following parameters on creation: